Capital Calls: Entain may have more hands to play in Aussie M&A

 -----------------------------------------------

 There may be added benefits for the UK group.
-In January it fended off a takeover offer from MGM Resorts (MGM.N) read more .
+In January it fended off a takeover offer from MGM Resorts.
 Since then it has bought Sweden-based Enlabs and Portuguese Bet.pt, both of which are sports betting firms.
 Greater scale and complexity could help new Chief Executive Jette Nygaard-Andersen avoid a U.S. casino wedding.
 (By Dasha Afanasieva)

 Earlier in Capital Calls: